A Glug of Oil

 • 1 fresh red chilli

-• 700g passata - I only used 400 and found it to be enough, remember you can always add more
+• 700g passata - I only used 400 and found it to be enough, you can always add more

-• 1 bunch of fresh basil
+• 1 small bunch of fresh basil

-• For the Pasta:
+For the pasta

-• 320g dried whole-wheat spaghetti
+• 320g dried whole-wheat spaghetti (I used regular as I'm not a fan of whole-wheat)

-• 30g Parmesan cheese
+• freshly grated Parmesan cheese - for sprinkling

 Instructions